 You can also find more introductory information on these topics in FindLaw’s marriage and divorce sections.
 For help with tax questions, you can ask a tax attorney in your area, or peruse FindLaw’s tax law section.

 There are a lot of legal considerations required when navigating our way into and out of marriage.
-Taxes, tax filings, and your social security number are big parts of that.
-Consulting with an experienced divorce attorney can help you understand the process and better protect your rights.
-Start today by getting a free case review at no obligation.
+Taxes, tax filings, and your Social Security number are big parts of that.
+Consulting with an experienced, local divorce attorney can help you understand the process and better protect your rights.